tpunt/leetcode-customiser/README.md

-# leetcode-customiser
+# LeetCode Customiser

-This Chrome extension enables for the LeetCode website to be customised.
+This Chrome extension ([app store link](https://chrome.google.com/webstore/detail/leetcode-customiser/pcjpjebekdglngpoiamcilooibicjpmf)) enables for parts of the [LeetCode](https://leetcode.com) website to be customised.
 This includes the following settings:

 ![Configuration menu](docs/config-menu.png)